maikombecker/iphone-prompter/README.md

 * In your simple text editor, open the "index.html" file.

 * In "index.html", go to line 23, where it says "var files".
-You will see three smaple files listed there.
+You will see three sample files listed there.
 Specify your own file(s).

 * If you want to, adjust the width and visibility of the progress bar on line 30.